bergesinstitute/graf-method/book-3-unit-7.md

 ## Usos

-*Traer:* Mover un objeto al lugar del hablante.
+*Traer:* Mover un objeto al lugar donde está el hablante.
 Es común usar este verbo con el adverbio *aquí.*

-💂 *Traer:* To move an object to the speaker's place.
+💂 *Traer:* To move an object to the place where the speaker is.
 It is common to use this verb with the adverb *aquí.*

 *Llevar:* Mover un objeto a un lugar diferente de donde está el hablante.
 Es común